Gundersons-us/josh/_posts/2015-03-01-reminiscing-about-making-web-pages.md

 *) joshg253.com during college -- I have some back ups.
 I used a credit card and student discount to grab Macromedia Studio MX (or Studio MX 2004?) and Adobe Creative Suite 2.

-Then I guess I took a few years off with no site (really? or just some free hosting maybe?) then registered gundersons.us in 2007, which I now want to re-purpose for my musical endeavors.
+Then I guess I took a few years off with no site (really? or just some free hosting maybe?) then registered kverke.com in 2007, which I now want to re-purpose for my musical endeavors.